Duo CentralLast Updated: January 22nd, 2024

 The URL is the website address users will visit to log into Duo Central.
 If you do not already have a custom subdomain set, you can click Create your custom subdomain to do so.

-The Get Help link field allows you to enter a support URL from your organization that your users will be able to access from the Duo Central page to get support.
+Optionally set the Get help link to the URL for your organization's help desk or internal instructions.
+Your users will be able to access that link from the Duo Central page to get support.

-You can restrict active Duo user access to Duo Central by checking the box Only allow authentication from users in certain groups next to "Permitted Groups".
+Restrict active Duo user access to Duo Central by enabling the Only allow authentication from users in certain groups option and selecting the Duo groups whose members you wish to allow access to Duo Central.
 Learn more about permitted groups.

-Under "Policy" you can create and assign application and group policies to Duo Central that control device security, allowed authenticators, and more.
-Learn more about policies.
+Create and assign application and group policies to Duo Central that control device security, allowed authenticators, and more.
+Learn more about working with policies.

 Once you've made all the changes, click Save Settings.
 You'll be redirected to the Tiles tab.